epistrephein/Steam/README.md

 After you've created your Google Analytics account, change `{{!> google-analytics}}` to `{{> google-analytics}}` in `default.hbs`, ensuring to replace `YOUR_TRACKING_CODE` with your actual tracking code.

 #### Custom favicon and apple-touch-icon
-To customize the favicon and/or apple-touch-icon of your blog place your 16x16 `favicon.ico` and 152x152 `appletouchicon.png` in `/assets/img/`.
+To customize the favicon and/or apple-touch-icon of your blog place your 16x16 `favicon.png` and 152x152 `appletouchicon.png` in `/assets/img/`.

 #### JavaScript
 ##### Smooth Scroll